 What garnered my attention did not involve the fact that Evans—a white cis male—had mistakenly posted something inappropriate, my lens honed in on how he was given an opportunity to provide a “best response” to his mistake.

 Would a woman, or non-binary person, in a similar situation be afforded this privilege?

 After his slip-up, the media and fans met Evans with a barrage of support, and pals close to the star only “gently teased” him.
-When the Captain America actor broke his silence a few days later, he was able to use his awkward moment in the spotlight as an opportunity for political activism.
+When the Captain America actor broke his silence a few days later, he harnessed his awkward moment, in the spotlight, as an opportunity for political activism.
 He turned the incident back on his fans—“now that I have your attention”—imploring them to vote in the upcoming election.

 Evans was part of the Marvel franchise, films enjoyed by children.
 However, as far as I know, no one from Marvel* asked for an apology from the actor (or commented at all) even though minors, who follow the actor, may have been exposed to his genitalia.

 This is contrary to how Disney, who owns Marvel, has reacted to similar situations in the past.
 In 2007, Disney’s High School Musical star, Vanessa Hudgens, was made to apologise for leaked nude photos, posted online without her consent.
 Disney called the occurrence an obvious “lapse in judgement” and stated, “We hope she’s learned a valuable lesson.”

 In 2014, Jennifer Lawrence also fell victim to a hacker.
 Thankfully, the press was more sympathetic this time around.
 However, some publications derided her for the semi-nude photoshoot she did for Vanity Fair, published shortly after the violation, calling her a hypocrite.
 This is a clear failure to understand the concept of consent!
 As Lawrence stated in the Vanity Fair article, “it’s my body and it should be my choice.”